DataSF/open-metadata-API/README.md

 ## About

-This repo contains a node express REST API that wrangles and consolidates various metadata socrata's opendata platform.
+* This repo contains a node express REST API that wrangles and consolidates various metadata from Socrata's opendata platform.
-This app's API methods return easy to use json metadata objects for a given dataset.
-The overall goal is to simiply the process of querying dataset metadata information for upstream client apps.
+* The API methods return easy-to-use json metadata objects for a given dataset.
+* It's overall goal is to simplify the process of obtaining metadata data for upstream client facing apps.

 ## [API Method Documentation](http://metadatasf.tk/docs/#!/default/)
 * Uses Swagger to self document.
 For all API methods, click [here](http://metadatasf.tk/docs/#!/default/).